r-Techsupport/rTS_Wiki/index.md

 layout: default
 title: Homepage
 nav_exclude: true
-last_modified: 2020-06-16
+last_modified: 2020-06-25
 ---
 # Highlighted Content
 How to clean install [Windows 10](/docs/how-to/install-10) and [Windows 11](/docs/how-to/install-11)

 Believe you are infected?
-View our recommendations for dealing with [Malware Removal]()
+View our recommendations for dealing with [Malware Removal](/docs/safety-security/malware-guide)

 ---
 ## Who is writing this wiki?
 The contributors!